fixedit-ai/Axis-ACAP-guides/fapp/curl_example/README.md

 fappcli-deploy run .
 ```
 which will not only build and install the application but also run it in the camera and pipe all the output to the terminal.
 To select a specific camera, add the option `--camera <CAM_NAME>` or to select any camera with a specific architecture, type: `--arch <ARCH>`.

+### CI/CD
+This application is automatically built and (statically) tested for the `aarch64` and `armv7hf` cameras with [the CI/CD job specified here](https://github.com/fixedit-ai/Axis-ACAP-guides/blob/main/.github/workflows/build_fapp_curl_example.yml).
+The application is built with the [fixedit/build-eap-action](https://github.com/fixedit-ai/build-eap-action) and tested with the [fixedit/test-eap-action](https://github.com/fixedit-ai/test-eap-action).

 ## Using precompiled libraries
 A library specified with the command line argument `--lib` or specified in the `fapp-manifest.json` file will be fetched as a docker image and the corresponding docker build-arg will be set.
 The format of the build-arg is `FAPP_IMAGE_<LIBRARY_NAME>`, e.g. specifying `--lib curl` will make the library available as `FAPP_IMAGE_CURL`.
 The deployment structure of all libraries are the same: